Music Easel Adaptation – Pulser & Inverter

 Music

-.
+from Outer Space.
 (There are numerous other kit and

 PCB manufacturers, but those are relatively newbie-friendly.)